 From Nigella Lawson, Paige recommends, this is another winner: Roasted pumpkin stuffed with rice into which many delicious bits have been added, including cranberries.
 Thank you, Paige (and Mark and Nigella).

-Should you wish to grow the best of the winter squash next gardening season: The best selection of seeds for such longtime companions can be had at Sand Hill Preservation Center, or Baker Creek.
+Should you wish to grow the best of the winter squash next gardening season: A great selection of seeds for such longtime companions can be had at Sand Hill Preservation Center.

 ___________